nkristek/Navigation/README.md

 ### Route

 For each viewmodel that "navigates", there should be a corresponding route.
-This route shall contain every piece of information needed, to perform the navigation, while staying completely UI and platform independent.
+A route contains every piece of information needed to perform the navigation, while staying completely UI and platform independent.

 The corresponding route has to account for the two interactions, item pressed and configuration pressed.
-Since enums are very powerful in Swift, let's use them for this task:
+Since enums with associated values are very powerful in Swift, let's use them for this task:

 ```swift
 enum ItemListRoute {